 Facebook:

-- As one of the largest social media giants, Facebook offers businesses immense audience reach and dynamic video ad campaigns.
+Facebook offers massive audience reach and supports dynamic video ad campaigns.

 - Upload Limits: 240 minutes and 10 GB.